Declaration of Deregistration - I amsterdam 2026

 If you are not correctly registered You may receive an administrative fine of 325.
 You will no longer receive allowances for housing, healthcare (zorgtoeslag) or children.
 Your health insurance allowance (ziektekostenvergoeding) will be discontinued.
 You can no longer apply for a passport, ID card or drivers licence.

-If you are staying, or plan to stay, in the Netherlands for more than four months then you need to register (inschrijven) at the town hall in the municipality (gemeente) where you are living.
+If you are staying in the Netherlands for more than four months, then you are obliged to register a Dutch home address with the municipality.

 be ready to get more